FAFSA: The Free Application for Federal Student Aid

 The FAFSA can be filled out only on fafsa.ed.gov.
 It opens on October 1 of the student's senior year of high school.

-To fill out the FAFSA, first create an FSA ID.
+To fill out the FAFSA, first Create an Account

-The student will have an FSA ID and the parent will have a separate FSA ID.
+The student will have an Federal Student Aid Account/ FSA ID and the parent will have a separate FSA ID.
 The student and parent cannot share an email address.
 This step can be completed before the FAFSA opens.

 Determine your FAFSA Parent

-For a full explanation, see Filling Out the FAFSA: Reporting Parent Information on studentaid.ed.gov.
+For a full explanation, see Reporting Parent Information on studentaid.gov.

 Gather the Necessary Documents

-See the full list on Filling out the FAFSA: Gathering the Documents Needed to Apply.
+See the full list of documents needed.
 You will need documents from the prior prior tax year.
-If your student will start college in 2019, then you will need 2017 tax information.
+If your student will start college in 2023, then you will need 2021 tax information.

 Fill out the FAFSA online on fafsa.ed.gov